jreiberkyle/notes/docker-aws.md

 ## Scenario

 I have a docker container that I am running locally but I want to run it on AWS because of compute limitations locally.
+This container runs an application that performs Cross-Validation to determine the best number of neighbors, k, in a KNN Classifier.
+The training data is saved as `xy_files.npz` and cross-validation is performed using the `scikit-learn` library.

 I care about matching my local compute power and keeping costs down.
 My local docker machine has 8Gb memory and I am using 1 CPU.
 I plan to start the docker-machine instance, upload data,